Brian Scrivens: Background

 Brian Scrivens was born in Weston-super-Mare, Somerset, England on 1 September 1937.

-His marriage to Yvonne (née Underwood) (birth registered second ¼ in Newport) was registered during first ¼ 1960 in Newport district.
-They had children; Andrea J. Scrivens (birth registered during first ¼ in Wigan district), and Carl Jonathan Scrivens (birth registered during first ¼ in Wigan district).

 Scrivens died on 25 January 2025, at the age of 87.

 Playing career

 Championship appearances

 Brian Scrivens played in Wigan's victory in the Championship during the 1959–60 season.

 Notable tour matches

 Brian Scrivens played in Newport RFC's 11-0 victory over Australia (RU) in 1957.

 Club career

 In a "merry-go-round", in 1957 Colin Evans lost his Newport RFC Scrum-half place to Brian Scrivens, and so Evans joined Pontypool RFC, where he displaced Billy Watkins, and so Watkins joined Newport RFC, where he displaced Scrivens, a similar pattern occurred for Wales, Watkins won a cap in 1959 against France, Scrivens then displaced Watkins in the Welsh trial, but joined Wigan (RL) on the verge of a cap in October 1959, Evans displaced Watkins for cap in 1960 against England.
 Brian Scrivens was selected for Newport RFC in the Snelling Sevens, but following an injury in the second round, he was replaced by Clive Lewis.

 Brian Scrivens made his début for Wigan in the 6-0 victory over Workington Town at Derwent Park on Saturday 12 December 1959, he scored his only try for Wigan in the 47-3 victory over Blackpool Borough at Central Park, Wigan on Saturday 19 December 1959, and he played his last match for Wigan in the 15-17 defeat by Leigh at Central Park, Wigan, on Saturday 15 October 1960.